kadmuffin/mblock-datapack/mblock/data/mblock/functions/objects/item_reader/README.md

 ## Notes
 Notes contain a tone number (between 0 - 24) and a sound number (between 1 - 15, if no sound is store it's assumed that is 0 or harp), if a sound direction is specified is stored in a range of 0 to 5.

-Sometimes for reducing memory usage the notes a group together when possible, for example 3 notes with the same tone and sound get store as one note with a count value that indicates how many times paste the note.
+Sometimes for reducing memory usage the notes a group together when possible, for example, 3 notes with the same tone and sound get stored as one-note with a count value that indicates how many times paste the note.

 Here is a example note with all parameters: